 Kaegan Sparks is the Education Department’s R&D spring 2014 Season Fellow.
 Here she follows several lines of inquiry in researching the season thematic of VOICE, each thread delineating a distinct negotiation between agency and articulation.
 INTRODUCTION Every fall and spring, the New Museum’s Education Department designates a thematic on which to base its R&D (Research & Development) Season over the coming months.
 Presenting an array of rich, research-based speculations around objects, ideas,… Read more

-In April 2014, the New Museum will host the first museum presentation of work by Jeanine Oleson, who will produce an exhibition, several public programs and workshops, a publication, and an experimental opera over the course of a four-month residency during the Museum’s 2014 spring R&D Season: VOICE.
+In April 2014, the New Museum hosts the first museum presentation of work by Jeanine Oleson, who will produce an exhibition, several public programs and workshops, a publication, and an experimental opera over the course of a four-month residency during the Museum’s 2014 spring R&D Season: VOICE.

 Jeanine Oleson, Untitled, 2014.
 Intaglio print, 12 × 7 ¼ in (30.5 × 18.5 cm).
 Printed by Marina Ancona, 10 Grand Press.
 Courtesy the artist

 Fifth Floor Visit Us

 Jeanine Oleson is an artist whose practice incorporates interdisciplinary uses of photography, performance, film/video, and installation work.
 Challenging political and social norms through works that bear a distinctive mix of pathos and wit, Oleson engages contemporary societal topics.
 These include the collective psyche of apocalyptic anxiety, the global ecological crisis, the persistence of spiritual rituals, and alternative methods of addressing the myriad inequities produced by homophobia, racism, and classism.